martignoni/hugo-video/README.md

     ```toml
     theme = ["hugo-video", "my-theme"]
     ```
+3. Place your video file(s) in the [page bundle](https://gohugo.io/content-management/page-bundles/) of your post.
-3. In your site, use the shortcode, this way, indicating the video filename __without its extension__.
+4. In your site, use the shortcode, this way, indicating the video filename __without its extension__.
 If your video file is `my-beautiful-screencast.mp4`, type this:
     ```go
     {{< video src="my-beautiful-screencast" >}}
     ```